-5.4 Psychosocial Support Package Providers (Provider) Role and Responsibilities
+5.4 Psychosocial Support Package Providers' Role and Responsibilities

-- 5.4.1 Work in collaboration with the participant, their family, carers, Clinician and other appropriate stakeholders in planning processes to identify support needs and aims and develop a plan of recovery focused supports. - 5.4.2 Ensure individualised funding plans are submitted to the Program Coordinator in a timely manner to ensure they are provided to the Commission no later than four weeks prior to the end of the previous plan or three to six weeks after acceptance into the Program. - 5.4.3 Develop and maintain processes to support participants to work towards their goals in a planned and gradual manner. - 5.4.4 Provide flexible recovery focused supports and maintain overall management and coordination of supports and activities identified in the individualised funding plan. - 5.4.5 Review individualised funding plans every three months. - 5.4.6 Provide support to YTH&SP participants to enable them to live independently in the community, including assisting individuals to comply with their tenancy obligations. - 5.4.7 Develop and maintain formal and effective partnerships with all relevant CHOs. - 5.4.8 Support a participant's family and carers where consented to. - 5.4.9 Have a planned approach, strategies, and safeguards for the participant to manage their mental health, including collaboration with community mental health services where relevant. - 5.4.10 Develop and maintain formal and effective partnerships with specialist mental health services. - 5.4.11 Advise the CHO and the Program
+- 5.4.1 Work in collaboration with the participant, their family, carers, Clinician and other appropriate stakeholders in planning processes to identify support needs and aims and develop a plan of recovery focused supports. - 5.4.2 Ensure individualised funding plans are submitted to the Program Coordinator in a timely manner to ensure they are provided to the Commission no later than four weeks prior to the end of the previous plan or three to six weeks after acceptance into the Program. - 5.4.3 Develop and maintain processes to support participants to work towards their goals in a planned and gradual manner. - 5.4.4 Provide flexible recovery focused supports and maintain overall management and coordination of supports and activities identified in the individualised funding plan. - 5.4.5 Review individualised funding plans every three months. - 5.4.6 Provide support to participants to enable them to live independently in the community. - 5.4.7 Support a participant's family and carers where consented to.